UC Davis Student Parent Child Care Funding Program

 Q: Do I just apply for current term?

-A: You may apply for the entire academic year in the Fall or apply quarterly.
+A: For CBCG, you may apply for the academic year (Oct-June) in the Fall or apply quarterly.
 Just be sure your child care provider indicates contracted care for the desired terms.

 Q: Can I receive funds for terms which have passed?